tensorflow/community/sigs/jvm/rfcs/20190510-tensor-buffers.md

 It is up to the user to know which of these methods should be called on a tensor of a given type, similar to the `*Value()` methods of the same class.

+- usage of tensors as index
+- implementation for user-allocated tensor data (Buffered[Type]Tensor?)
+- allow creation of sparse tensor from user-allocated tensor data
+- ragged tensors (tensor of other tensors or other ragged tensors)

 This is the meat of the document, where you explain your proposal.
 If you have